wp-plugins/wordbooker/readme.txt

 Contributors: SteveAtty
 Tags: facebook, minifeed, newsfeed, crosspost, WPMU, Facebook Share, Facebook Like, social media Requires at least: 2.8
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 1.8.13
+Stable tag: 1.8.17

-This plugin allows you to cross-post your blog posts to your Facebook Wall.
+This plugin allows you to cross-post your blog posts to your Facebook Wall and to any  Facebook Fan Page that you are an administrator for

 == Description ==